kb-dk/ds-cumulus-export/README.md

 mvn package
 ```

-## Run

 After build has been completed, there should be a tar-archive intended for deployment in the `target`-folder.
- In order to runt the program, the archive must be unpacked:
+ In order to use the application, the archive must be unpacked:
 ```
 tar -xf target/cumulus-export-0.1-SNAPSHOT-distribution.tar.gz -C target/
 ```

+## Run

-After that, an export can be activated with
+After building & deploying, an export can be activated with
 ```
 target/cumulus-export-0.1-SNAPSHOT/bin/cumulus-export.sh
 ```